For three years he had traded space for time. Skirmished, lost, retreated and did it again.

 We can easily modify this to marketing or PR like so:

 “A prudent idea or set of ideas for employing the instruments of marketing in a synchronized and integrated fashion to achieve business objectives.”

 Doctrinally, objectives are both an end-state and verb: attrit, seize, hold, block, clear, breach, bypass, control, cover, rupture, guard, screen, prevent.
 The mission of the infantry is still, after 20 years in uniform, to close with and destroy.

 Rest assured if we do not, our enemies surely will.

 The challenge of such analogies is those verbs rarely sit well with the customer, which is a third variable, when most war conflicts have two.

 Admittedly, on the modern battlefield, that’s a murky debate.
-In Iraq there were complex micro-conflicts engaged simultaneously.
-Soldiers learned to be diplomats, to understand tribal affiliations and culture.
-Knowledge was every part a weapon as as the M4 carbines we carried.
+In Iraq, there were complex micro-conflicts occurring simultaneously.
+Soldiers learned to be diplomats and strove to understand tribal affiliations and culture.
+Knowledge was every part a weapon as the M4 carbines we carried.

 Marketers understand the persuasive power of culture.